SolaceDev/solace-dev-codelabs/markdown/boomi-v2-getting-started/boomi-v2-getting-started.md

 ![canvas](img/canvas.png "canvas")

-### 2. Search for the Solace shape from
+### 2. Search for the Solace shape from the list of connectors

 ![solace-shape](img/solace-shape.png "solace-shape")

 👉 Drag and drop it into the canvas

-👉 Alternatively, you can configure the Start shape to be a Solace PubSub+ Connector with the a **Listen** action as seen in the screenshot below
+👉 Configure the Start shape to be a Solace PubSub+ Connector with the a **Listen** action as seen in the screenshot below

 ![connector-config](img/connector-config.png "connector-config")

+Positive
+: Note: For more information about the solace connector available operations (`Listen`, `Get`, `Send`) check out the [Solace PubSub+ – Partner operation documentation guide](https://help.boomi.com/bundle/connectors/page/int-Solace_PubSub_operation.html).

 ### 3. Configure Connection